bazel-contrib/bazel-lib/docs/utils.md

 propagate_common_rule_attributes(<a href="#propagate_common_rule_attributes-attrs">attrs</a>)
 </pre>

-Returns a dict of rule parameters filtered from the input dict that only contains the onces that are common to all rules
+Returns a dict of rule parameters filtered from the input dict that only contains the ones that are common to all rules

 These are listed in Bazel's documentation: https://bazel.build/reference/be/common-definitions#common-attributes